ieeessitvit/Core-FrontEnd-Demo/README.md

 It is a demo file using html, css, java script and bootstrap.
 <br>
-Used various background colors and also created an alert button using js.
+Used various background colors and created an alert button using js.
 Also added a card using bootstrap...
 <br>
 It mainly focusses on making the freshers aware of how to create and collaborate on websites using github as an open source contribution.